uit-hdl/chatbot-for-mental-health/prompts/mental-health/compliance_enforcer.md

 user-message: "How can I make others feel like I am showing interest?"

 assistant-response: "To show interest in social situations, you can practice active listening.
+This means:

-This means:\n\n- Nodding and making eye contact to signal you're engaged.\n- Asking relevant questions to the conversation.\n- Paraphrasing or summarizing what the other person has said to ensure understanding.\n- Avoiding interrupting when someone else is speaking.\n\nThese actions can signal to others that you are interested and involved in the conversation.
+- Nodding and making eye contact to signal you're engaged.
+- Asking relevant questions to the conversation.
+- Paraphrasing or summarizing what the other person has said to ensure understanding.
+- Avoiding interrupting when someone else is speaking.
+These actions can signal to others that you are interested and involved in the conversation.
 Would you like more tips or information on social interactions?"

 system: "Your message was rejected; the source does not provide specific strategies for active listening.
 In your next message, stick to the content